hslayers/hslayers-template/README.md

-# template-hslayers
+# hslayers-template

-This is a project template for [HSLayers-NG](https://ng.hslayers.org/) "full" apps.
-It lives at https://github.com/jmacura/template-hslayers.
+This is a project template for [HSLayers-NG](https://ng.hslayers.org/) "full-featured" apps.
+It lives at https://github.com/hslayers/hslayers-template.

 To create a new project based on this template use degit:

 ```
-npx degit jmacura/template-hslayers hslayers-app
+npx degit hslayers/hslayers-template hslayers-app
 cd hslayers-app
 ```